rust-lang/book/second-edition/nostarch/chapter08.md

 that the default hash function is too slow for your purposes, you can switch to another function by specifying a different *hasher*.
 A hasher is a type that implements the `BuildHasher` trait.
 We’ll be talking about traits and how to implement them in Chapter 10.
-You don't necessarily have to implement your own hasher from scratch; crates.io has libraries that others have shared that provide hashers implementing many common hashing algorithms.
+You don’t necessarily have to implement your own hasher from scratch; crates.io has libraries that others have shared that provide hashers implementing many common hashing algorithms.